edumarin/edumarin.github.io/_pages/about.md

 I am a Researcher at [Telefonica Research](https://www.telefonica.com/en/web/innovation/core-innovation/research) in Barcelona, Spain.

 My research interests lie in the areas of Networks and Security.
-Currently, my work focuses on the security of new networking and computing paradigms such as Software Defined Networking (SDN), Network Function Virtualisation (NFV), Information-Centric Networking (ICN), Edge Computing, Containers or Serverless Computing.
+Currently, my work focuses on the security of new networking and computing paradigms such as Software Defined Networking (SDN), P4, Network Function Virtualisation (NFV), Edge Computing, Containers or Serverless Computing.

 In 2018, I obtained a PhD degree from the [COSIC research group](https://www.esat.kuleuven.be/cosic/) (KU Leuven, Belgium) under the supervision of Prof Bart Preneel and Dr Dave Singelée.
 My doctoral thesis is entitled [Security and Privacy of Implantable Medical Devices](https://www.esat.kuleuven.be/cosic/publications/thesis-302.pdf).